junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The robbery goes smoothly.

 "The money isn't yours, life is.
 The company will pay the loss, don't try to be a hero."
 Butch tells the people in the bank, with a gun in his hand.
-Dean and the Sundance Kid by his side.
+Dean and Sundance by his side.

 The guards don't even try to keep up a fight.
 Dean lock them inside the safety chamber and take the case with gold and cash out, passing to Butch.